 Extra training can transform your dog’s behavior.
 Many guardians don’t realize that they could train their dogs to settle down on command.
 You can find dozens of training tips online, but here are a few basic methods you could try:

 - Teach your dog to calm down before you give them anything that they want during the day.
 For example, your dog has to settle down before you pour food into their bowl or take them for a walk.
 You’ll get several opportunities to train your dog throughout the day and show them that giving is a two-way street.

 - Play with your dog to wind them up, then quickly tell them to stop with a simple command.
 Once you tell them to stop, refuse to engage in play until they settle down.
 Once they’ve relaxed, say the first command and start playing again.
 Your dog might have trouble shutting off their excitement at first, but eventually, they’ll learn how to settle down on cue.

 - Use treat-and-clicker training to teach your dog to lie on a mat on cue.
 Once your dog has mastered this training, you can tell them to lie on a mat any time they start to get excited.
 This also helps you shield your dog from incidents that might get them to wound up, like a stranger at the door.

-As a last resort, you could give your dog supplements like melatonin and industry-approved CBD oils, or other natural remedies.
+As a last resort, you could give your dog melatonin, industry-approved CBD oils for dogs, or other natural remedies like dognip.
 However, talk to your vet before you give your dog any kind of medication or supplement.
 Your vet might recommend medication specifically for your dog’s hyperactivity.